MatteoGuadrini/nosqlapi/docs/source/nosqlapi_common.rst

     raise nosqlapi.UnknownError('in short')

-orm module
+odm module
 ----------

-In the **orm** module, we find generic classes represent real objects present in various NOSQL databases.
+In the **odm** module, we find generic classes represent real objects present in various NOSQL databases.

 .. note::
     These objects are not mandatory for the implementation of their own NOSQL module.
     Rather they serve to help the end user have some consistency in python.

-.. automodule:: nosqlapi.common.orm
+.. automodule:: nosqlapi.common.odm
     :members:
     :special-members:
     :show-inheritance:

-orm example
+odm example
 ***********

 The classes within the module are python representations of real objects in the database.